Cellular-Semantics/cas_linkml_notebooks/README.md

         https://github.com/cellannotation/cas-tools/issues/111
           Decision - we will stick with the status quo for now, but need to review.
 The flattened files are ugly, but we can offer unflattening.
           TODO - check what happens when we flatten annotation transfer.
      3. We are getting some warnings about hashes.
+     4. TDT issue:
+         * Hierarchy merges down where two adjacent levels have the same name.
+Needs to be fixed. <-- v.high priority.
+   Action item: Fix TDT issue and then share flattened human BG taxonomy with CAP.
+   Action term: Review roundtripping - should we switch to mixed strategy?

 * Add cell set level AT to Macaque BG tax
    *  Agree on solution.
 Draft: